cerenay/cerenay.github.io/_pages/about.md

 My supervisor is [Erik Øiolf Sørensen](https://www.nhh.no/en/employees/faculty/erik-oiolf-sorensen/){:target="\_blank"}.
 My main research interests are in the field of behavioral and experimental economics.
 My research particularly focuses on preferences over the information in relation to moral decisions.
 You can find my [CV here](/assets/pdf/Ay_CV.pdf){:target="\_blank"}.

-I will be attending the European Job Market for Economists 2020.